alephnull7/study-guide-generator/README.md

 # Study Guide Generator Application
 Term project for CSCI 441
+This application will utilize OpenAI/ChatGPT-4 to generate study guides and quizzes for students.
+Instructors can upload study guides for their classes to aid students in this as well.

 ## Status
 Landing page - Work in Progress